dharmafly/pablo-docs/_posts/2365-01-01-removeAttr.md

 path: api/removeAttr
 ---

-Removes an named attribute from each element in the collection, and returns the collection.
+Removes a named attribute from each element in the collection, and returns the collection.

     var svg = Pablo(demoElement).svg({height:100}),
         rect  = svg.rect({